iolate/SimulateKeyboard/README.md

 SimulateKeyboard
 =============

 It doesn't contain whole source.

-I will add whole later.
+I will add it later.

 Simulate keyboard library for iOS